edipofederle/polylith-mode/README.md

 - `polylith-mode-jump-to-components-dir`: Open the components directory
 - `polylith-mode-run-clojure-uberjar`: Build an uberjar for a selected project
 - `toggle-between-src-and-test`: Switch between a source file and its corresponding test file
+- `polylith-mode-create-project`: Create a new Polylith project

 ## Requirements

+- Emacs 25.1 or higher
 - helm 3.0 or higher
 - projectile 2.0 or higher